“Quality is generally transparent when present, but easily recognized in its absence.” – Alan Gillies

 Tips on choosing your breeder

 Ideally, a puppy buyer can at least meet the mother of the litter and see how she is kept.
 However, if someone else owns the dad (which is fairly common) you might not get to meet him.
 It used to be that everyone would recommend that if the breeder would not allow visitors and wanted to meet at a different location that is was a bad situation and should be avoided.
 However, there have been quite a few stories of people visiting breeders under the guise of being puppy buyers and then either stealing dogs/puppies, harming the breeder/dogs/puppies, or setting them up for Animal Rights Activists to do damage.
 So now some very good and reputable breeders are not allowing people to visit in person.
-In these cases, you should get lots of videos and photos, possibly even video chat.
+In these cases, you should get lots of videos and photos, possibly even a live video chat.
 You have to keep in mind that in most cases, the dogs are being kept at the breeder's private family residence and they need to keep the safety of their family (which oftentimes includes young children) and dogs as their top priority.
 Ask for contact information from previous puppy buyers and contact them to ask about their experience.
 My Facebook business page has reviews on it from my buyers.
-Once you are on the waiting list, you are invited to join a private Facebook group for my past and future puppy families to keep in touch so it would be easy to get reviews there.
+Once you are on the waiting list, you are invited to join the private Facebook group for my past and future puppy families to keep in touch so it would be easy to get reviews there.

 Miniature Schnauzers are prone to eye issues and the national breed club recommends all breeding dogs have a clear Ophthalmology exam every year and that all puppies also be checked prior to going to their new homes.
 Some bloodlines have risk of an inherited muscle disorder called Myotonia Congenita so at least one parent should have a clear DNA test so as not to risk producing affected puppies.
 The same goes for a mutation known as MAC (Mycobacterium Avium Complex) which is an immune system disorder that is rare but fatal if contracted.
 Both problems are considered "recessive" which means that the puppy would have to get a copy of the "bad gene" from both parents.
 So as long as one parent has a test designated as "clear" than none of the puppies should ever be affected.
 Don't just take their word for it!
 Make sure the breeder provides you with a copy of the test (my tests are posted with each dog's photos).
 Miniature Schnauzers are not prone to hip or elbow dysplasia so those are not recommended tests but some people will submit testing results for Luxating Patellas to OFA.

 You can ask about any history of issues in their bloodlines but it all comes down to them being honest at that point.
 If the breeder only owns the mother they might not know the history on the dad.
 Again, it comes down to the stud dog owner being honest with the owner of the mother.
 The national breed club website www.amsc.us has good information about health issues.
-If you are checking breeder websites they should have a section dedicated to the health of the breed and things you should watch out for.

-ADOPT OR SHOP~ RESPONSIBLY
+ADOPT OR SHOP ~ RESPONSIBLY

 What health problems are Miniature Schnauzers prone to?

-Overall, this breed is healthy.
-The most common issues with them are eye problems and diet related issues.
-Every purebred breed has one or more genetic defects that are particular to it's breed and Miniature schnauzers are no different.
-Cross bred dogs, while touted as being healthier than purebreds, have actually been noted to express genetic defects common to all of the breeds used in the cross.
 It is estimated that all dogs, whether purebred or mixed, carry the genetic material to possibly produce 3 to 5 genetic health issues in their offspring!
 Amazingly, more often than not, we all get lucky and the puppies are healthy.
 Genetic Disorders in dogs are one of the main reasons someone interested in a dog as a pet should do their research.
 Some issues are avoided or greatly reduced with a good diet.

 Listed are some other well known health issues in Miniature Schnauzers:

 Some of these diseases can sometimes be avoided (or, at least, are less exacerbated) by feeding your mini schnauzer a good diet, avoiding junk food and table scraps, and keeping treats to a minimum.
 The makers of NuVet claim that their supplement, when given daily and for life, can also help to lesson many of the listed issues.
-I am not opposed to a dog having good quality human food such as meat,vegetables, and fruits.
+I am not opposed to a dog having good quality human food such as meat, vegetables, and fruits.
 However, seasoning should be avoided and some fruits and veggies are toxic so make sure to check before feeding.

 Miniature Schnauzers can put on weight very easily and their bodies don’t do well processing fats, so a wholesome diet is mandatory.
 Due to the fact that many of the above mentioned issues can be avoided or controlled with diet, most of them are not covered by my warranty.
 Someone that owns this breed should be aware of these issues and I am not going to be responsible for someone that cannot keep from feeding their dog table scraps or overloading them with manufactured treats.
 Many dogs love fresh veggies such as carrots and green beans for treats or they are happy to have their own dry kibble as a treat if it is coming from your hand one bite at a time.